Jeniya1378/Context-Recognition-from-Voice-Commands-in-Smart-Home/README.md

 We welcome contributions from the community.
 If you are interested in contributing, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+**License**

+Licensed under the MIT License.
+See the LICENSE file for details.

 **Citation**

 If you use this code or dataset in your research, please cite: